glasnt/blog/_posts/2016-02-07-hacking-the-lca-lanyard.md

 This looks like a webserver, one of possibly more than one, in a system under a main domain.

-Given this naming scheme, I'm going to guess that the server itself is called `zookeepr`.
+Given this naming scheme, I'm going to guess that the server itself is called `zookeepr1`.

 So let's change the last bit of the code [(link to code)](https://gist.github.com/glasnt/8fa0d305f5af15d8a87f/d389869ff21c28807b1a6dba1c07913b63bb0378):